 Periyar's lake is an accident of empire — a British dam of 1895 drowned a forest valley — that became one of India's loveliest wildlife stages.
-Dead trees still stand in the water like sculpture, cormorants drying their wings on the snags, while the surrounding Western Ghats✦GhatsA flight of steps descending to sacred water — riverbanks in Varanasi, lake edges in Udaipur and Pushkar.
-The word also names the Western and Eastern…Read in the glossary ↗ forest, protected as a tiger reserve, sends its animals down to drink.
+Dead trees still stand in the water like sculpture, cormorants drying their wings on the snags, while the surrounding Western GhatsGhatA flight of steps leading down to a river or tank, used for bathing, worship and cremation.Read in the glossary forest, protected as a tiger reserve, sends its animals down to drink.

 How We Arrange It